 Action templates are a way to create a series of tasks you often perform together.

 For example, every week you have a sales and marketing meeting.
-Before that meeting, you need to update the spreadsheet with the latest sales figures, collect reports from the various salesmen, and write the status of all the tasks assigned in the previous meeting.
+Before that meeting, you need to update the spreadsheet with the latest sales figures, collect reports from the various sale teams, and write the status of all the tasks assigned in the previous meeting.

 Action templates can be a great way to remind yourself of all those steps each week.